anton-vinogradov/tmc-chopper-tune/Readme.md

 ## Tune your TMC :)

-The method of semi-automatic calibration of driver parameters is based on Trinamic’s [manual](https://www.analog.com/en/app-notes/AN-001.html) for “behavioral” motor tuning.
 ### Installation
 Install the calibration script on the printer host. (the klipper will reboot!)
 ```